Shivanikinagi/Flux/TEST_RESULTS.md

 **All core functionalities are working as expected!**

-The ChatterPay smart contract has been successfully:
+The Flux smart contract has been successfully:
 1. ✅ Deployed to Movement Network testnet
 2. ✅ Initialized with Registry resource
 3. ✅ Tested user registration functionality